Andrew I. Chung

 Andrew has successfully represented businesses of all sizes in the areas of premises liability, catastrophic injury, employment litigation, wage and hour class actions, and products liability.
 His trial experience includes a second chair defense verdict for a Fortune 100 company in a premises liability dispute in February 2016.
-Andrew has been able to dismiss numerous cases through his law and motion work and has appellate experience in the California Court of Appeals and 9th Circuit Court of Appeal.
+Andrew has been able to dismiss numerous cases through his law and motion work and has appellate experience in both the California and Ninth Circuit Courts of Appeal.

 Andrew is licensed to practice before all courts of the State of California.
 He is fluent in Korean.

 - State Bar of California

 - Loyola Law School (J.D., 2006)